 Those facts represent only a few cases.
 Successful attorneys who advertise heavily on TV and stay out of trouble may argue those are isolated cases.
 They might be right.

 But ask yourself if you have been in a car accident or sustained another type of injury, do you want an attorney thinking more about the next television ad script and shooting schedule, or one focused on meeting with you and handling your case effectively.
+That’s why some lawyers like to put all of their time and effort into marketing their website, as they know that people may be more likely to visit their website instead of watching them on television.
+So that’s why it is important that every law firm websites have all the relevant information on them to ensure that the potential client knows exactly what that company offers as well as going into further detail about how they can be contacted so they can get the best outcome possible.

 TV ads generally break down into several categories.
 Often the TV lawyers seek a high volume of clients, many or most of whom are referred out to other attorneys.
 The advertiser may keep one or two cases so they can say that yes they actually represent clients.
 Others seek a volume of people to pad out the numbers of various class action lawsuits.
 Cases against prescriptions drug companies, medical device manufacturers and others require numbers.